December 1917 coup d'état: Aftermath

-The facilities and houses of Democratic leaders are sacked.
+The facilities and houses of Democratic leaders were sacked.
 A Military Junta, led by Sidónio Pais, was then established.
 The Junta officially deposed the president, government and parliament.
 Afonso Costa and Augusto Soares were imprisoned as they returned to the country, Norton de Matos and Leote de Rego escaped in an English steamboat, and president Bernardino Machado was exiled by the Military Junta.
 The Military Junta only ruled for a few days, giving way, on 11 December 1917, to a government led by Sidónio Pais.
 Sidónio was later elected, in a general election, as president, after the regime was altered from a semi-presidential system to a full-presidential system.
 The casualties of the coup are registered as 109 dead and 500 wounded.